Rind Wine: From Centuries-Old Traditions to Global Recognition

 Throughout millennia, due to calendar changes, the New Year (Amanor) has been celebrated on different dates in Armenian life.
 However,...

-Tsaghkadrunk is a mountain pass in the southwestern branches of the Qarkatar Mountains, located about 7 km north of Rind...
+Drakhtisar is a mountain peak in the southwestern branches of the Karkatar Mountains, located in the northern part of Rind...

 Yeghegnalich is a picturesque artificial lake located in the territory of Rind village in the Vayots Dzor region.
 It is...